 Submissions in the form of extended abstracts, short papers, and full manuscripts are welcome.
-Authors are invited to submit their papers by February 1, 2018.

 - all submitted papers will be peer-reviewed

 - the congress proceedings will be published under an ISSN and ISBN number

 - the conference proceedings will be indexed by Scopus and Google Scholar

 - each paper will be assigned a unique DOI number by Crossref

 - the proceedings will be permanently archived in Portico (one of the largest community-supported digital archives in the world).

 - selected papers from the congress will be submitted for possible publication in the International Journal of Civil Infrastructure (IJCI) or the International Journal of Environmental Pollution and Remediation (IJEPR) (publication fees may apply)

 Interested authors, researchers, and industrial experts are invited to submit their papers to the conference that best resonates with their technical background.
 At the same time, attendees are permitted, and encouraged, to attend talks from co-located conferences.

 Geotechnical Research and Engineering